 Below, I am embedding the demo I created on CodePen.
 You can change the tabs below to see the HTML, CSS and JS code.
 Or play around with the draggable shapes in the Result tab.

 Note: If you are reading this in a RSS feed reader, you may not see the embedded demo above.
 Please follow the demo link or open the article in your browser to see the demo.

 To keep the size of this post smaller, I have not embedded demo of other code editors, however they could have been embedded here in similar manner.
 As mentioned earlier, you can find the link to demo on other code editors on each of the images above.

 Final Words about Web based Code Editors

 Web based code editors are able to find use in multiple scenarios.
 Whether you require to jot together a quick-prototype of your projects, or you want to share a demo with your client, or even when you want to collaborate with others in your team, these online tools would make a good choice to keep in your bookmark.

 The web-based code editors are also great for educational purposes, as they require no setup and can be easily accessed from devices such as chromebooks too.

 In this article, we have limited ourselves to the code editors available for front-end web development.
-However, there are many other code editors which can help you write code online in many other programming languages such as Swift, Go or C#, VB.NET & F#.
+However, there are many other code editors which can help you write code online in many other programming languages such as Go or C#, VB.NET & F#.
 In fact there are even complete development environments available in the cloud which can be accessed from your browser such as Koding and Could9.